salter14/recipes/cinnamon_buns.md

 ## November 1, 2022
 Put everything in the bowl and mix for 9 minutes.
 Add a bit of flour as needed.
 Added 25g this time.

-Let rise 1 hour.
+Place dough in greased bolw and let rise 1 hour.
 Roll and add filling.
 Slice into rolls and put in pan lined with parchment.
 Let rise another 30+ minutes, then bake.

 Baked 350 for 19 minutes (10 uncovered, 7 covered, then 2 more).
 Was a bit underdone.
 May be because I only made 6 rolls and put them all in the pan together.
 May need to bake longer for this configuration.